bald-cap/COVID-ANALYSIS/README.md

 ## To Ask
-1.Beat Graph for CDD/HDD Index representation over the 4 years
+1. Best Graph for CDD/HDD Index representation over the 4 years